Why I ❤️ stress and you should too.

 Visualize pushing the pedal to the metal in a car that’s stuck in the mud.
 The gas keeps it revving for a while, but the wheels just spin, the car doesn't move, and eventually, the engine burns out.

-You can change your belief about stress from bad to helpful, and improve your physical and mental wellbeing and even transform your experience of stress into a feeling of courage.
+You can change your belief about stress from bad to helpful, improve your physical and mental well-being and even transform your experience of stress into a feeling of courage.

-You can learn to embrace your body’s built-in stress response as supportive so that you can feel more calm and confident in your life instead of feeling overwhelmed and stuck.
+You can learn to embrace your body’s built-in stress response as supportive so that you can feel calmer and more confident in your life instead of feeling overwhelmed and stuck.

 I'D LOVE TO SHARE THESE FREE RESOURCES WITH YOU. ❤️